Bassel Fleihan: Personal life

+"If you want to really know about Basil’s love, you should ask his wife Yasma.
+As many of you know, Yasma and his two little children had been living in Switzerland since last fall, because he feared for their safety as he told his friends.
+He would go and visit them every time he could.
+In fact he had returned to Beirut from Switzerland just a day before that awful Monday.
+He returned because of what he considered to be important parliamentary duties, despite the fact that the following day, February 14, was a very special day.
+Monday morning, while inside the parliament building debating the electoral law, he kept calling his office to make sure that the Valentine Day flowers he had requested would be delivered to his wife."In 2013, both of Fleihan's children composed poems in his memory.

 Death and funeral

 The day before the Hariri assassination, Fleihan was in Geneva, Switzerland.
 Although his wife had tried to convince him to extend his stay in Europe, Fleihan insisted on returning to Lebanon for an extraordinary Parliamentary session scheduled for 14 February 2005.
 After the session, Fleihan joined Hariri in his motorcade to head back to the latter's mansion in West Beirut.
 About half-way through their journey, a one-ton truck bomb exploded as they passed through the city's upscale seafront hotel district.
 At least a dozen people—including Hariri and several of his bodyguards—were killed instantly; the final death toll rose to 21.
-A United Nations investigation of the incident by Detlev Mehlis, released in October 2005, pointed the finger at Syrian and Lebanese officials.